-A substantial portion of the Council's revenues and receivables are from federal and local government sources (NEH and ZAP).
-The Council had a receivable of \$422,950 and \$294,570 from NEH and a receivable of \$147,982 and \$39,594 from ZAP at October 31, 2013 and 2012, respectively.
+A substantial portion of the Council's revenues and receivables are from federal and local government sources (NEH, State, and ZAP).
+The Council had a receivable of \$490,770 and \$422,950 from NEH, a receivable of \$63,750 and \$21,450 from the State of Utah, and a receivable of \$42,175 and \$147,982 from ZAP as of October 31, 2014 and 2013, respectively.

 The Council maintains cash in bank deposit accounts which, at times, exceed federally insured limits.
-As of October 31, 2013, the Council had \$146,886 of cash and cash equivalents that exceeded federally insured limits.
+As of October 31, 2014, the Council had approximately \$275,000 of cash and cash equivalents that exceeded federally insured limits.
 To date, the Council has not experienced a loss of or lack of access to its invested cash or cash equivalents; however, no assurance can be provided that access to the Council's cash and cash equivalents will not be impacted by adverse conditions in the financial markets.